Knockout CP Freshmart: Freshmart vs. Sithdabnij

 Knockout was scheduled to make his ninth WBA title defense against fellow countryman Pongsaklek Sithdabnij on October 5, 2021, at the Chang Arena in Buriram, Thailand.
 Knockout won the fight by a third-round technical knockout.
 He scored three knockdowns prior to the knockout, one in the second and two in the third round.

 Freshmart vs. Paradero

 Knockout was scheduled to make his 10th title defense against Robert Paradero on December 14, 2021.
 He won the fight by a fifth-round technical knockout.

 Freshmart vs. Menayothin

 Knockout was scheduled to make his 11th defense against former WBC mini-flyweight Champion Wanheng Menayothin on July 20, 2022.
 Knockout won the fight by unanimous decision, with scores of 116–112, 119–109 and 117–111.

 Unified WBA & WBO minimumweight championship

 Freshmart vs. Collazo

-Freshmart faced Oscar Collazo for the unified WBA, WBO and the inaugural symbolistic The Ring mini-flyweight titles on November 16, 2024 in Riyadh, Saudi Arabia.
+Freshmart faced Oscar Collazo for the unified WBA, WBO and the inaugural symbolistic The Ring mini-flyweight titles on November 16, 2024, in Riyadh, Saudi Arabia.
 He lost the bout by stoppage in the seventh round.

+WBC light flyweight championship

+Freshmart vs. Zarate

+On December 14, 2025, he won by unanimous decision, 117–111, 116–112, 116–112, against Junior Leandro Zarate from Argentina, claiming the vacant WBC light flyweight championship at The Imperial Queen's Park Hotel in Bangkok, Thailand.

+Freshmart vs. Iwata

+Freshmart lost the title immediately in his first defense against Shokichi Iwata, a former WBO champion in the same division, on March 15, 2026, at Yokohama Buntai, Yokohama, Japan.
+The referee stopped the fight in the eighth round due to a cut above his left eyebrow caused by a clash of heads, and the ringside doctor ruled that he should not continue.
+When the scores were tallied, he lost by technical decision, 79–73, 79–73, and 78–74.

+Post world title career

+Freshmart vs. Zeng

+Freshmart got back to winning ways in his next fight when he defeated Zeng Yujie via unanimous decision to win the vacant WBC Asian light-flyweight title at City Hall Ground in Chonburi, Thailand, on August 5, 2026.